-Type of employer Sche duled bodie es .
-CABs and c TABs Sub-type Local authorities and university Colleges Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis Ongoing Minimum likelihood of success 70% 70-75% 70% 75% 70% 55% (dependent on outstanding contract term) Maximum time horizon 20 years 20 years 20 years 20 years Average future Same as the letting employer
+Type of employer Sche duled bodie s CABs and d emplo TABs Sub-type Local authorities and university Colleges Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis Ongoing Minimum likelihood of success 70% 70-75% 70% 75% 70% 70% 55% (dependent on outstanding contract term) Maximum time horizon 20 years 20 years 20 years 20 years Average future Same as the letting employer

-Type of employer Scheduled bodies CABs and d emplo TABs Sub-type Local authorities and university Colleges Academies Open to new entrants Closed to new entrants (all) working lifetime Primary rate approach The contributions he cost of benefit s at the end of the future with the required Secondary rate % of payroll % of payroll % of payroll Monetary amount or % of payroll Monetary amount Monetary amount or % of payroll Stabilised contribution rate?
-Yes No No No No No Treatment of surplus Covered by stabilisation arrangement Reductions may be permitted by the administering by sauthority sur Reduce contributions by spreading the surplus over the remaining contract term Phasing of contribution changes Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None
+Type of employer Sche duled bodie es CABs and d emplo TABs Sub-type Local authorities and university Colleges Academies Open to new entrants Closed to new entrants (all) working lifetime Primary rate approach The contribution the cost of benefi future with the required Secondary rate % of payroll % of payroll % of payroll Monetary amount or % of payroll Monetary amount Monetary amount or % of payroll Stabilised contribution rate?
+Yes No No No No No Treatment of surplus Covered by stabilisation arrangement Preferred approach: contributions kept at primary range Reductions may be permitted by the administering authority Reduce contributions by spreading the surplus over the remaining contract term Phasing of contribution changes Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None

-^{} Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority (in most cases this is set equal to the letting authority's total contribution rate).
+\ Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority (in most cases this is set equal to the letting authority's total contribution rate).
 The fund's policy on pass-through arrangements is available here.